willshersystems/simplebackup/README.md

 Create a bucket, `$CLIENTNAME.backups.willsher.systems`

-Create a new IAM user, with the following policy:
+Create a new IAM user, $CLIENTNAME, with the following policy.
+Generate access keys

 ```
 {